the-pudding/svelte-starter/README.md

 import example from "$actions/action.js";
 ```

-* `css.js`: dynmically change the value of a CSS variable.
+* `focusTrap.js`: Enable a keyboard focus trap for modals and menus.
 * `inView.js`: detect when an element enters or exits the viewport.

 ### Stores